alexjamesmalcolm/columbus-2018-spring/deploying-to-heroku-with-travis.md

 Start at the [Heroku] dashboard to make an account.

 ## Ruby
-In order to install the Travis Command Line Interface (CLI) we're going to have to first install Ruby: https://rubyinstaller.org/
+In order to install the Travis Command Line Interface (CLI), we're going to have to first install Ruby: https://rubyinstaller.org/

 After you complete the install wizard you may be prompted to enter a number 1, 2, or 3.
 Just enter 1 and close out of the window when it says it's done installing.